 Urinary Tract Infections

-One of the top causes of urinary tract infections (UTI) is dehydration, and dehydration can happen fast in Florida summers.
-Without enough fluid intake, bacteria that you would normally get rid of when you use the bathroom end up staying in your urinary tract, multiplying and causing infections.
+One of the top causes of urinary tract infections (UTI) is dehydration.
+It can happen fast in Florida summers.
+Without enough fluid intake, bacteria that you would normally get rid of when you use the bathroom ends up staying in your urinary tract, multiplying, and causing bacterial infections.